Gov. Greg Abbott bans mandates on COVID-19 vaccines regardless of whether they have full FDA approval

 “Vaccine requirements and exemptions have historically been determined by the legislature, and their involvement is particularly important to avoid a patchwork of vaccine mandates across Texas,” Abbott said in a statement.

 Lawmakers are currently in their second special session, and time is limited to make progress on the 17-item agenda that Abbott previously announced.
-The House finally restored quorum last week after Democrats staged a nearly six-week protest of the GOP’s elections bill.
+The House finally restored quorum last week after Democrats staged a nearly six-week protest of the GOP’s elections bill, and the current session is set to end Sept.
+5.

 Abbott’s last order regarding vaccine requirements, issued July 29, said “no governmental entity can compel any individual to receive a COVID-19 vaccine administered under an emergency use authorization.”
 While there is a new state law that acted as a backstop for Abbott’s previous order if a vaccine received full approval, it was not as sweeping as the order and left the door open to new mandates.